astridx/meinblog/content/posts/joomla/14joomla-clientseiteige-validierung.en.md

 #### [media/com_foos/js/admin-foos-letter.js](https://github.com/astridx/boilerplate/compare/t11a...t11b#diff-68de4c4edca27f9e89ecedeef62c11bb)

-Here, too, it is a matter of principle.
-The quality of the validation is secondary.
-Again, numbers are forbidden in the text field for the name.
+Again, it is about the principle, just like in the previous chapter.
+The quality of the validation is secondary and I choose a simple example.
+Numbers are forbidden in the text field for the name. _Astrid_ is allowed. _Astrid9_ is not allowed.

+> In the example I use a [regular expression](https://de.wikipedia.org/wiki/Regul%C3%A4rer_Ausdruck). `regex.test(value)` returns `true` if `regex = /^([a-z]+)$/i` and `value` does not contain a number.
+For more information on the test method, see [developer.mozilla.org](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test).

 [media/com_foos/js/admin-foos-letter.js](https://github.com/astridx/boilerplate/blob/562ceedf45834ae7632a38d701c446da682d49fc/src/media/com_foos/js/admin-foos-letter.js)